 Throughout the 2022/23 financial year, the recovery from the Covid pandemic has continued, with the number of new houses being built increasing and more people reported as being in employment.
 The 2022/23 council tax base included strong growth in the base of 1.98%.

-Given the Chancellor's announcement of being in recession and tough future economic conditions the assumption for the 2023/24 budget is that the tax base will increase by 1.52% which is worth a projected additional £1.7m of income.
+Given the Chancellor's announcement of being in recession and tough future economic conditions the expectation was that the growth in the tax base would be lower for 2023/24.
+The confirmations from local authority partners is that the increase in the tax base will be 1.37% worth an additional £1.6m.
 The assumption is that through the medium term the tax base will continue to grow at a rate between 1.69 and 2.12%